Diamond Light Source Ltd

 Diamond offers an exceptional benefits package to ensure an excellent work/life balance including 25 days’ annual leave, 13 days statutory and company holidays, flexible working hours, an onsite nursery, an excellent pension scheme, and social and sporting activities.
 A relocation allowance may also be available where applicable.

-Applicants are required to outline their suitability for this role via the online application process by clicking on the red apply button above.
+Please click the red apply button.
+Applicants are required to outline their suitability for this role via the online application process.
 Please also state where you saw this role advertised.